Cain and Abel (comics): Eve

 Eve originally appeared in Secrets of Sinister House #6 (August–September 1972); she was the series' principal host, often in stock images, usually with her raven.
-After issue #15, in which Eve reveals in the letter column that her raven, Edgar Allen [sic], is an enchanted deceased human, editor Joe Orlando departed from the series and so did she, the series focusing on "sinister house"s.
+After issue #15, in which Eve reveals in the letter column that her raven, Edgar Allen [sic], is an enchanted deceased human, editor Joe Orlando departed from the series and so did she, the series focusing on "sinister houses".
 That month (December 1973), she started hosting one story per month in Weird Mystery Tales.

 She became the principal host of Weird Mystery Tales with issue #15, replacing Destiny, who had moved to Secrets of Haunted House as its principal host.
 In Plop!, Eve, Cain, and Abel each tell one story per issue.
 She also made a few appearances in The House of Mystery and The House of Secrets.

 In Weird Mystery Tales #3 (November – December 1972), Destiny insisted that Eve, Cain, and Abel are not their Biblical eponyms.
 When she is shown in The Sandman vol. 2 #2, Lucien's comment about her addresses her unfriendly nature prior to Dream's return, stating that she confines herself to nightmares.

-In her early appearances, she appears only as a crone, is often identified as a witch, and has a tendency to sharp speech.
+In her early appearances, she appears only as a crone, is often identified as a witch, and has a tendency to sharp her speech.
 In her first appearance, she scares Cain and Abel and shouts at them, "Get out of the kitchen when it gets too hot, you cowardly mortals!
 Old Eve doesn't care..."
 Her letter column, which was answered in character, was called "Witch's Tales".
 She appeared as a principal character in stories in Secrets of Sinister House #9 and 11 and Weird Mystery Tales #18.
-In issue #9, she stays in an apartment building under an assumed name (she denies it is her in the letters column of issue #13), where the smell of her cooking causes her neighbor to report her to the superintendent, so she curses the neighbor to repeat a day — which begins wonderfully and ends in two deaths — over and over again.
+In issue #9, she stays in an apartment building under an assumed name (she denies it is her in the letters column of issue #13), where the smell of her cooking causes her neighbor to report her to the superintendent, so she curses the neighbor to repeat a day – which begins wonderfully and ends in two deaths – over and over again.